- About Us

 Anita Wincelberg’s family and community help each other cope with the Depression in New York City.

-Class meets Tuesdays, 1:45-4:30 pm at the Simon Wiesenthal Center Archives and Reference Library, located on the 3rd floor of 1399 South Roxbury Drive, Los Angeles, CA 90035.
+The group meets Tuesdays, 2:00-4:30 pm at the Simon Wiesenthal Center Archives and Reference Library, located on the 3rd floor of 1399 South Roxbury Drive, Los Angeles, CA 90035.

-No writing experience is necessary, but eventually some students have developed their writings into published works.
-The class is ongoing and you may join any time.
+No writing experience is necessary, but eventually some participants have developed their writings into published works.
+The group is ongoing and you may join any time.
 There is no fee.
-Class size is limited to 15.
+Group size is limited to 15.
 For security reasons, please register in advance.

 For more information call (310) 772-7605 or email email@example.com